 Like Bi.Zone, SberTech is an IT subsidiary of Sberbank.
 But in contrast to Bi.Zone, which serves customers around the world, SberTech's only client is Sberbank.
-The IT firm "operates in 16 regions of Russia" with approximately 11,000 employees and conducts over 500 IT projects a year for the Sberbank Group.224 In addition, SberTech partners with the Skolkovo Innovation Center and coordinates with several universities to develop educational materials, train employees and students, and conduct research.
-At the Moscow Institute of Physics and Technology (MIPT), technologies-launches-secondary-share-offering-2022-09-19/; Сергей Мингазов, " Positive Technologies объявила о начале вторичного размещения акций ", Forbes, (September 19, 2022), https://www.forbes.ru/investicii/477425-positive-technologies-ob-avila-o-nacale-vtoricnogo-razmesenia-akcij.
+The IT firm "operates in 16 regions of Russia" with approximately 11,000 employees and conducts over 500 IT projects a year for the Sberbank Group.223 In addition, SberTech partners with the Skolkovo Innovation Center and coordinates with several universities to develop educational materials, train employees and students, and conduct research.
+At the Moscow Institute of Physics and Technology (MIPT), SberTech and MIPT have developed the Department of Banking Information Technologies, an educational program that offers bachelor's, master's, and postgraduate degrees of study.224

-224 "Sberbank Technology," sbergraduate.ru, (accessed October 19, 2022), https://sbergraduate.ru/en/subdivisions/sberbank-technology/.
+223 "Sberbank Technology," sbergraduate.ru, (accessed October 19, 2022), https://sbergraduate.ru/en/subdivisions/sberbank-technology/.